quic/toolchain_for_hexagon/README.md

 Once the source repos are setup, build the toolchain using `build-toolchain.sh`.

-`build-toolchain.sh` / `build-rootfs.sh` expect the inputs below as environment
+`build-toolchain.sh` / `build-buildroot.sh` expect the inputs below as environment
 variables:

 * `ARTIFACT_TAG` - the tag from the llvm-project repo with which this release